 Option Description System BIOS Enables you to configure the BIOS settings. iDRAC Settings Enables you to configure the iDRAC settings.
 The iDRAC settings utility is an interface to set up and configure the iDRAC parameters by using UEFI (Unified Extensible Firmware Interface).
 You can enable or disable various iDRAC parameters by using the iDRAC settings utility.
 For more information about this utility, see Integrated Dell Remote Access Controller User's Guide at www.dell.com/poweredgemanuals.
-Device Settings Enabled you to configure device settings for devices such as storage controllers or network cards.
+Device Settings Enables you to configure device settings for devices such as storage controllers or network cards.
+Service Tag Settings Enables you to configure the System Service Tag.